The singer was recently hospitalized for mental health treatment after a reported emotional breakdown.

 While another source told ET that the star "is getting better every day," she shared in a previous interview with Harper's Bazaar that she expects her battle with depression and anxiety to be something she'll face for the rest of her life.
 She's entered treatment several times over the last few years and has been candid with fans about her desire to stay healthy.

-Here's a look back at the times Gomez has spoken about her battle with lupus.
+Here's a look back at the times Gomez has spoken about her health struggles.

 Checking Into Rehab

-In the May 2016 issue of GQ magazine, Gomez talked about her time at a rehab facility in Wickenburg, Arizona, in 2014.
+The Spring Breakers star spent time at rehab facility in Wickenburg, Arizona, in 2014, after a series of overwhelming life events.
 "I got diagnosed with lupus.
-My mom had a very public miscarriage," she recalled.
+My mom had a very public miscarriage," she recalled in the May 2016 issue of GQ magazine.
 "So, I had to cancel [13 dates on] my [Stars Dance] tour.
 I needed time to just be OK."

 Gomez first opened up about having lupus in a 2015 interview with Billboard magazine, over a year after she checked herself into rehab.

 "I was diagnosed with lupus, and I’ve been through chemotherapy," she disclosed.
 "That’s what my break was really about.
 I could've had a stroke."

 Gomez said the speculation around her recovery did take a toll on her.
 "I wanted so badly to say, 'You guys have no idea.
 I'm in chemotherapy.
 You're a**holes,'" she exclaimed.
 "I locked myself away until I was confident and comfortable again."

 Not long after her 2015 Billboard interview, Gomez went on The Ellen DeGeneres Show and further explained her diagnosis and what she went through after first learning of her illness.

 "I think it was just very complicated because I didn't understand and then that was something that I did want to keep private until my whole life suddenly wasn't private," she told the talk show host.
 "So, it was my moment.
 I'm really honestly able to relate to people and I get it."